-Zach is currently based in Nashville, TN, and serves as bass player for Wheelhouse Records/BBR Music Group country duo, LOCASH.
-Formerly known as the LoCash Cowboys, during which they had a string of charting singles which included "C.O.U.N.T.R.Y.," "Keep In Mind," and "Best Seat in the House," Chris Lucas and Preston Brust also contributing as songwriters to a #1 hit by Keith Urban ("You Gonna Fly") and a Top 10 hit for Tim McGraw ("Truck Yeah").
+Zach is currently based in Nashville, TN, and serves as bass player and bandleader for Wheelhouse Records/BBR Music Group country duo, LOCASH.
+Formerly known as the LoCash Cowboys, during which they had a string of charting singles which included "C.O.U.N.T.R.Y.," "Keep In Mind," and "Best Seat in the House," Chris Lucas and Preston Brust also contributed as songwriters to a #1 hit by Keith Urban ("You Gonna Fly") and a Top 10 hit for Tim McGraw ("Truck Yeah").
 Their first single as LOCASH, "I Love This Life," climbed to #2 on Billboard's Hot Country chart, and became the most-played song at country radio for 2016, and was named by Mediabase as one of the Top 100 Country Songs of the Decade (#28).
-The music video for "I Love This Life" (which includes Fowler and the rest of the LOCASH band) has surpassed 13 million views on YouTube.
+The music video for "I Love This Life" (which includes Fowler and the rest of the LOCASH band) has surpassed 15 million views on YouTube.
 The band's second single, "I Know Somebody," became the band's first #1 single on Billboard's Country Airplay chart, and became LOCASH's second straight #1 on the Music Row Country Breakout Chart.
 In 2017, LOCASH received their first ever ACM and CMA nominations, and both "I Love This Life" and "I Know Somebody" became RIAA-certified gold singles.
-Other charting singles include "Ring on Every Finger" (co-written by country superstar Thomas Rhett), "Don't Get Better Than That," "Feels Like a Party" (co-written by Tyler Hubbard from Florida Georgia Line), the #1 single "One Big Country Song," and their current single, "Beers to Catch Up On."
+Other charting singles include "Ring on Every Finger" (co-written by country superstar Thomas Rhett), "Don't Get Better Than That," "Feels Like a Party" (co-written by Tyler Hubbard from Florida Georgia Line), the #1 single "One Big Country Song," and "Beers to Catch Up On."
 LOCASH's tour schedule easily surpasses 200 dates per year, including international dates.
 Zach has also appeared with LOCASH on The Today Show (NBC), Good Morning America (ABC), The Talk (CBS), Fox & Friends (Fox News), Megan Kelly Today (NBC), and Jimmy Kimmel Live (ABC).

 Zach Fowler uses and exclusively endorses Paul Reed Smith Guitars, Lectrosonics Inc., NS Design, Gallien-Krueger, Reunion Blues Gig Bags, Pig Hog Cables, Ernie Ball Strings/Music Man Basses, Hercules Stands, Lanikai Ukuleles, Backbeat, Westone Audio, and Radial Engineering.